 GI Stasis

 GI stasis, or ileus, is a condition in which the rabbit’s gastrointestinal system becomes sluggish or stops moving altogether.
-It can result from various factors, including poor diet, dehydration, stress, dental issues, or other painful underlying medical problems.
+It can result from various factors, including poor diet, dehydration, stress, dental disease, or other painful underlying medical problems.
 The signs of stasis may include reduced or absent fecal output, decreased appetite, lethargy, and a hunched posture.
-True stasis is often a symptom of a more serious condition as opposed to a disease itself.
+True stasis is always a symptom of a more serious condition as opposed to a disease itself.

 Here are steps to address a rabbit in stasis: